Use of bundles of locally convex spaces in problems of convergence of semigroups of operators defined on different Banach spaces. Applications to spectral stability problems: Introduction

 An essential tool used in the definition of $Graph(ex-lim_{n\to\infty}A_{n})$ in \eqref{16500603} is that of convergence of a sequence $(f_{n},A_{n}f_{n})$ in the direct sum of the spaces $L_{n}\oplus L_{n}$, given by construction as the convergence of both the sequences in $L_{n}$ in the meaning of \eqref{16590603}.

-It is exactly this factorization property the property which I want to preserve when selecting the ``right'' topology on the bundle space of $\mf{V}\oplus\mf{V}$.
+It is exactly this factorization the property which we want to preserve when selecting the right topology on the bundle space of $\mf{V}\oplus\mf{V}$.

 It is a well-known result the solution of this problem in the special case of Banach bundles.
-I generalize this result for a finite direct sum of bundles of $\Omega-$spaces, by constructing in Theorem \ref{16322110} a family of seminorms on the direct sum of Hausdorff locally convex spaces which is fundamental for any of the following equivalent topologies: the direct sum top. the $lc$-direct sum top., the box top. and most importantly the product topology.
+We generalize this result for a finite direct sum of general bundles of $\Omega-$spaces, by constructing in \textbf{Thm. \ref{16322110}} a directed family of seminorms on the direct sum of Hausdorff locally convex spaces that generates the product topology.

-The result that the fundamental set is direct along with Lemma \ref{19420111} allow to define the direct sum of bundles of $\Omega-$spaces as given in Definition \ref{12422110}.
+This result along with \textbf{Lemma \ref{19420111}} allow to define the direct sum of (full) bundles of $\Omega-$spaces as given in Def. \ref{14442410}

-Finally the fundamental result that the topology on each stalk is the product topology, (fact encripted in \eqref{18260603}) the choice given in \eqref{18270603} of the subset of section of the direct sum of bundles and the general convergence criterium in \eqref{21040503}, allow to show the claimed factorization property in Corollary \ref{17571212}.
-I.e. any selection of the direct sum $\bigoplus_{i=1}^{n}\mf{E}_{i}$ of bundles is continuous at a point if and only if is continuous at the same point its projection selection of $\mf{E}_{i}$ for every $i=1,...,n$.
+\emph {The result that the topology on each stalk is the product topology, encoded in \eqref{18260603}, the choice provided in \eqref{18270603} of a set that will become a subset of bounded continuous sections of the direct sum of bundles and the general convergence criterium in \eqref{21040503}, allow to show the claimed factorization property in \textbf{Cor. \ref{17571212}}.
+Namely any continuous map from $X$ at values in the direct sum $\bigoplus_{i=1}^{n}\mf{E}_{i}$ of bundles is continuous at a point if and only if all its $n$ components are continuous at the same point.}